jalaspesa/senior-project/README.md

-./run "the number of individuals" "the number of parameters per individual" "the mutation rate" "the input text file"
+./run **the number of individuals the number of parameters per individual the mutation rate the input text file**

 The results are stored in the "results" directory after running.